shahzaibkhanniazi-dot/MSAI-VetDisease-CRNN-2026/README.md

 - `Documentation/`: Project Initial Doc & Timeline.
 - `Data/`: Placeholder for Drive-mounted dataset.
 - `Scripts/`: Training and Model architecture.
-"Data Acquisition: Downloaded and organized Veterinary skin disease dataset into 4 classes."
+Data Acquisition: Downloaded and organized Veterinary skin disease dataset into 4 classes.

+Environment Setup: Successfully uploaded the dataset to Google Drive and synced the directory structure for Colab integration.